 CMOSNC7G

-The CMOSNC7G is one of our most common wired analogue cameras.
-You can identify it from the small shape only shared with the NC701G, and the three cables coming from it to allow for power, video and audio connections.
+The CMOSNC7G is one of our most popular wired analogue cameras.
+You can identify it from its shape (shared with the NC701G), and the three cables coming out of it for power, video and audio connections.

 NCF15EA

-We no longer sell this model of camera, but it can be identified by the black colour, square shape, and the three cables coming out of it for power, video and audio.
+We no longer sell this model, but you can identify it by the colour, square shape, and the three cables coming out of it for power, video and audio.
 There is also a small screw above the lens which is used to fix the lens focus in one place.

 NCTV205I

 This is the successor to the NCF15EA.
 You can identify it by the square shape and the cable trailing from it.
-These cameras have been sold in black and green.
-This camera does not have a microphone (though one can be attached) so by default it only has a cable for video and for power.
-There is also a toggle stick where the cable splits into two.
+These cameras come in black and green.
+This camera does not have a microphone (though one can be attached) so it only has a cable for video and power.
+There is a toggle stick where the cable splits in two.

 Wireless analogue